containerd/accelerated-container-image/docs/USERSPACE_CONVERTOR.md

       --db-str string             db str for overlaybd conversion --db-type string            type of db to use for conversion deduplication.
 Available: mysql.
 Default none --concurrency-limit int     the number of manifests that can be built at the same time, used for multi-arch images, 0 means no limit (default 4)
+      --disable-sparse            disable sparse file for overlaybd
+      --referrer                  push converted manifests with subject, note '--oci' will be enabled automatically if '--referrer' is set, cause the referrer must be in OCI format.
       --cert-dir stringArray      In these directories, root CA should be named as *.crt and client cert should be named as *.cert, *.key
       --root-ca stringArray       root CA certificates
       --client-cert stringArray   client cert certificates, should form in ${cert-file}:${key-file}